TylerStratton2003/CS330Lab3/README.md

 # CS330Lab3
-# Cassie Meboe, Tyler Stratton, Daniel Ma
+# Cassie Meboe, Tyler Stratton, Daniel Ma, Kevin Thompson

 Our dataset is GitHubContents.
 We found it on Google Open dataset.